Skip to Main Content

 • Resources sheet: DegreeWorks Quick Facts (pdf)

 Students should also familiarize themselves with the Brooklyn College Bulletin.
-Bulletins contain all academic regulations, information, departments, degree requirements for each major, courses, and course details.
-There are separate bulletins for undergraduate and graduate divisions.
+The undergraduate and graduate bulletins contain all academic regulations, information, departments, degree requirements for each major, courses, and course details.

 Did you know that offices and departments are generally far less busy beginning in the third week of any semester?
 There is no reason to wait until registration time to see an adviser; in fact, it is preferable that you do not.
 During registration, advisers become booked very quickly, but if you go early, you can avoid the crowds.
 Even if you think you have it all figured out, a quick conversation with an adviser could reassure you that you are on the correct path, highlight options and alternatives you have not thought of, and address any questions.